Left heart catheterization

 The procedure may also be done to evaluate and possibly repair certain types of heart defects, or to open a narrowed heart valve.

-When this procedure is done with coronary angiography to examine the arteries that feed the heart muscle, it can open blocked arteries or bypass grafts.
+When this procedure is done with coronary angiography to examine the arteries that feed the heart muscle, it can be done with angioplasty to open blocked arteries or bypass grafts.
 This can be because of a heart attack or angina.

 The procedure can also be used to: